Managing Movies and Videos in the Home

-If you're worried that a film might not be suitable for your kids, preview it yourself.
-Talk to other parents who've seen it, read newspaper reviews, or use one of the many Internet movie review sites for parents.
+• If you’re worried that a film might not be suitable for your kids, preview it yourself.
+Talk to other parents who’ve seen it or check out the reviews by parents and kids at Common Sense Media.
+You can also use our tip sheet Understanding the Rating Systems to help understand what the ratings on a movie really say about it.

 • Designate a regular "family movie night," when you pick a movie and everyone watches it together.
 Use this as an opportunity to introduce your kids to some of the classics.